rajinder-yadav/micro_test/README.md

 # Micro Test For C++11

-Testing just got a whole lot simpler, faster and easy to get done, you have no more excuse not to test!
+Testing just got a whole lot simpler, faster and fun to get done, you have no more excuse not to test!
+I wrote it because I believe writing tests and setting up a test project should be simple and painless.

+## Super Fast Execution
+Micro Test is blazing fast, an order of magititue faster than other C++ test frameworks, which I consider unnecessarily large and complex.

 ## Beautiful Test Code
 Write beautiful easy to read test code with Micro Test.
 To get going, all you need is a single include.
 In fact the entire framework is contained inside a single file less than 100 lines of code!